WELCOME TO SLICING TOMATOES

 Elsa Valmidiano is the author of We Are No Longer Babaylan, her debut essay collection from New Rivers Press.
 She is a recipient of their Editors’ Choice selection from their 2018 Many Voices Project competition in Prose.

-Elsa’s works have also appeared or are forthcoming in various literary journals such as Mud Season Review, Yes Poetry, Northridge Review, Memoir Magazine, Cosmonauts Avenue, Anomaly, Cherry Tree, Trampset, Marías at Sampaguitas, and Canthius, as well as various anthologies such as Field of Mirrors (Philippine American Writers and Artists, Inc.), Walang Hiya (Carayan Press), Circe’s Lament (Accents Publishing), Precipice (McNaughton & Gunn), Loon Magic and Other Night Sounds (Outrider Press), and What God Is Honored Here?
+Elsa’s work has appeared or is forthcoming in various literary journals such as Mud Season Review, Yes Poetry, Northridge Review, Memoir Magazine, Cosmonauts Avenue, Anti-Heroin Chic, Anomaly, Cherry Tree, Trampset, Marías at Sampaguitas, Canthius, and Poetry Northwest, as well as various anthologies such as Field of Mirrors (Philippine American Writers and Artists, Inc.), Walang Hiya (Carayan Press), Circe’s Lament (Accents Publishing), Precipice (McNaughton & Gunn), Loon Magic and Other Night Sounds (Outrider Press), and What God Is Honored Here?
 (University of Minnesota Press).
 Elsa is an alum of the DISQUIET International Literary Program in Lisbon and Summer Literary Seminars hosted in Tbilisi.
 She holds an MFA in Creative Writing from Mills College.
 She has performed numerous readings such as at Artists Against Rape, Kearny Street Workshop’s APATURE, Scriptorium, Litquake, Lark Poetry Series, and has been a poetry guest speaker and panelist at several NorCal colleges and universities.
 She has also read in various locales in Oakland, Berkeley, San Francisco, Moraga, Sacramento, Santa Cruz, Los Angeles, Chicago, Lisbon, and Tbilisi.
 She is a Best of the Net and Pushcart Prize nominee.

 For a complete list of Elsa’s work, please visit the Publications tab.